-Distribution: Both sides of the Cascades in Washington; British Columbia south to California, east to Idaho.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to California, east to Montana.

 Habitat: Dry, open, often grassy places.